 In the other room, the IoT lab went on.
 The participants learned how to work with sensors and how to switch them on and off.

 To test the device, we went outside to see how the sensors were influenced by temperature and

-moisture in the air and YES: the program gave different data inside and outside.
+moisture in the air, and YES: the programme gave different data inside and outside.

-We asked Amanada & Angela how they experience the training so far:
+We asked Amanda & Angela how they experience the training so far:

-Amanda: “It’s very interesting to learn how to program and how to use these digital tools.
-I’m looking forward to come up with stuff of my own.”
+Amanda: “It’s very interesting to learn how to programme and how to use these digital tools.
+I’m looking forward to coming up with stuff of my own.”

-Angela: “I like it that I can format things and want to learn more and more.
-I’m looking forward to implement the things we learn to really come up with creative ideas to solve
+Angela: “I like that I can format things and want to learn more and more.
+I’m looking forward to implementing the things we learn to really come up with creative ideas to solve